ektrah/nsec/docs/install.md

    is required.
 This is part of the .NET SDK but might not be present on a clean Windows installation.

-2. The AES-GCM implementation in NSec is hardware accelerated and may not be available on all architectures.
+2. The AES-GCM implementation in NSec is hardware-accelerated and may not be available on all architectures.
 Support can be determined at runtime using the static `IsSupported` property of the `NSec.Cryptography.Aes256Gcm` class.